mendelson/polar-data-analysis/README.md

           ├── processed_data                        # this is where the treated data will be stored after the pre-processing └── user_data                             # holds all the user data

-I have not uploaded any of my personal data, so feel the folders with your own data.
+I have not uploaded any of my personal data, so fill the folders with your own data.
 Also, feel free to follow me on [Polar Flow](https://flow.polar.com/training/profiles/3142224) and [Strava](https://www.strava.com/athletes/9485255)

 If you got everything correctly setup, you should just run
 ```
 python data-analysis\main.py
 ```

+or double-click the __data-analysis\RUNME.bat__ file.

 Once again: if you are having trouble running this code, feel free to reach me.